-Bwindi was managed as a productive forest reserve from 1932.
-In 1991, the forest gained National park status with the official name of ‘Bwindi Impenetrable National Park’.
+Bwindi Impenetrable forest was managed as a productive forest reserve from 1932.
+In 1991, the forest gained national park status with the official name of ‘Bwindi Impenetrable National Park’.
+'Omubwindi' refers to darkness in the local language.
 It is managed by the Uganda Wildlife Authority (UWA) as part of the Bwindi Mgahinga Conservation Area (BMCA).
 BMCA comprises Bwindi Impenetrable and Mgahinga Gorilla National Park (the Ugandan portion of the Virunga Mountains).
 BMCA is part of the Greater Virunga Landscape, which includes south western Uganda, eastern Democratic of Congo (DRC) and north western Rwanda.

 Bwindi lies within a densely populated rural landscape with as many as 500 people/km2 in some areas.
 The steep slopes immediately surrounding the park are heavily cultivated and thus forest cover stops abruptly at the park boundary.
 The majority of the families belong to Bantu people such as Bakiga and Bafumbira and a few to the Batwa “pygmy” people.

 Local communities are allowed to collect specific forest products from designated areas of the park called ‘Multiple Use Zones’.
 These products include weaving materials, medicinal plants and honey.
 Tourism is a major source of income to park authorities and provides employment to local people.